chrisbolin/offline/README.md

 An *offline only* website: https://chris.bolin.co/offline.

-Want this available in *your language*? https://github.com/chrisbolin/offline/issues/3
+Want this available in *your language*?
+[Translate it here.](https://github.com/chrisbolin/offline/issues/3)

 Looking for my *React Library*? [react-detect-offline](https://github.com/chrisbolin/react-detect-offline).